ECC Art Department wins award for Hexagon Project

 “We were pleasantly surprised to receive the award,” says Adam Watkins, Assistant Art Professor.
 “To be acknowledged for the collaborative work of our faculty, area elementary and high school students and their teachers is a testament to the partnership between the College and our area schools.”

 The project was titled “The Dead Zone” and focused on the pollution of local waterways with herbicides/pesticides and raw sewage through runoff and flooding.
 The tainting of local waterways ultimately creates problems in the Gulf of Mexico.

 “This project was a way to get students thinking about our actions here in Missouri, “says Jennifer Higerd, Assistant Art Professor.
-“We want to show how the actions in the Midwest affects us and ultimately results in a cumulative effect on the Gulf.”
+“We want to show how the actions in the Midwest affect us and ultimately result in a cumulative effect on the Gulf.”

 The project lived by the intent of the Hexagon Project.
 146 textbooks intended to be placed in a landfill were used to create the 292 hexagons in the display that was featured in the atrium of the John Edson Anglin Performing Arts Center earlier this year.

 “My goal is to educate our youth about environmental issues through the creative process of creating artwork,” adds Valarie McEuen, an Art educator at Sullivan high school.
 “I find it concerning that so many students are familiar with broad terms but have very little connection with how individual and local activities play into this issue.”

 For more information about the Interdependence Hexagon Project, visit www.hexagonproject.org